Shell Nigeria

 Shell Nigeria is the common name for Shell plc's Nigerian operations carried out through four subsidiaries—primarily Shell Petroleum Development Company of Nigeria Limited (SPDC).
 Royal Dutch Shell's joint ventures account for more than 21% of Nigeria's total petroleum production (629000 oilbbl/d (bpd) in 2009).

 The company has been controversial in communities in the Niger Delta, who point to its poor environmental record and that most of the economic benefit from oil exploitation has not benefited local communities.
 In particular, when, in 1993 the Movement for the Survival of the Ogoni People (MOSOP) organized large protests against Shell and the government, it led to repression of the local community.

 The company has been responsible for some significant oil spills in the Niger delta, and both Nigerian and European courts have held them liable for environmental destruction.
 One of the most significant cases was at one of Shell's oil extraction facilities located in the Ejama-Ebubu community.

 History

 Shell started business in Nigeria in 1938 as "Shell D'Arcy" and was granted an exploration license.
 In 1956, Shell Nigeria discovered the first commercial oil field at Oloibiri in the Niger Delta and started oil exports in 1958.
 Prior to the discovery of oil, Nigeria like many other African countries strongly relied on agricultural exports to other countries to support its economy.
-Many Nigerians thought the developers were looking for palm oil.

 In March 2025, Shell completed the divestment of its Niger Delta subsidiary to a Nigerian consortium, Renaissance Africa Energy Holdings, in a $1.3 billion transaction.
 The deal had been delayed by regulators due to concerns over the new owners' ability to manage the assets and environmental liabilities.
 Shell's divestment aligns with its intent to simplify its presence in Nigeria and focus on deepwater and integrated gas positions.